Internet-of-Construction/IoC-Process-Ontology/README.md

 This repository is managed by Lukas Kirner (kirner@ip.rwth-aachen.de)

 ## License
-This project is released under the Creative Commons Attribution 2.0 International lisence.
+This project is released under the Creative Commons Attribution 2.0 International licence.

 ## How to cite
 ```